ukgovdatascience/community-playbook/mobilisation/DS_COI.md

 ## Sprint 4: Sign Up and delivery

 Create an eventbrite page, that informs attendees what to expect.
-Ensure you have a data privacy policy and you have asked attendees if they have any accesibility issues.
+Ensure you have a data privacy policy and you have asked attendees if they have any accesibility needs.
 Have a session production sheet so team members know what to do.

 ## Sprint 5: Reflection and benefits realisation